 We are disappointed, but we respect their decision.
 They have been a valued long-term member of the alliance, and we wish them well.

-This is a huge blow to oneworld, who will see their membership drop from 13 to 12 airlines.
-Note, however, that Royal Air Maroc will join the alliance in April, meaning that the number will even out.
+This is a huge blow to oneworld, who would have seen their membership drop from 13 to 12 airlines.
+However, Royal Air Maroc joined the alliance in April, meaning that the number evened out.
 For comparison purposes, SkyTeam has 19 members and Star Alliance 27.

 Will LATAM join SkyTeam?